alex-karpenko/git-events-runner/docs/guides/install.md

 # Installation

-The easiest and the most elaborated way to install Git Events Runner controller with reasonable defaults and pretty customizable config is using Helm chart.
+The easiest and the most elaborated way to install GitEventsRunner controller with reasonable defaults and pretty customizable config is using Helm chart.
 This way uses pre-built project Docker images and installs controller as deployment resources to the Kubernetes cluster.